Canadian administrative law: Procedural fairness

 Procedural fairness concerns the rights of individuals affected by a decision to participate in that decision making process.
-These procedural rights flow from two principles of natural justice, the right to be heard (audi alteram partem) and right to be judged impartially (nemo judex in sua causa).
-The source of these rights can be found in the Canadian Charter of Rights and Freedoms, general legislations that govern administrative decision making, an administrative decision maker's enabling legislation, and the common law.
+These procedural rights flow from two principles of natural justice: the right to be heard (audi alteram partem) and right to be judged impartially (nemo judex in sua causa).
+The source of these rights can be found in the Canadian Charter of Rights and Freedoms, general legislation that governs administrative decision making, an administrative decision maker's enabling legislation, and the common law.